UTT-Connole/class-api-IT4200-2024-fall/README.md

 If you leave any of the variables empty, you will get an error.

 ## How to use twoManaCombo Endpoint
-Go to http://127.0.0.1:5000/twoManaCombos, get the combo name, and start building your next MTG deck!
+Go to http://127.0.0.1:5000/twoManaCombos?color=your_color.
+Specifiy which color you want included in your deck by replacing it with your_color.
+If you don't want to specify, you can leave it blank.
+Then, get the combo name, and start building your next MTG deck! ⚪🔵⚫🔴🟢

 ## How to get to the stoic quotes Endpoint
 Go to http://127.0.0.1:5000/quotes for a good random stoic quotes from Plato and others.